 Jet streams form near boundaries of adjacent air masses with significant differences in temperature, such as the polar region and the warmer air towards the equator.
-Westerlies flow over north India south of Himalayas all the year but in summers with a shift of the sun, they flow north of Himalayas & replaced by easterlies.
+Westerlies flow over north India south of the Himalayas all the year but in summers with a shift of the sun, they flow north of the Himalayas and are replaced by easterlies.

-They prevail over the lower latitudes of westerlies and are produced by the rotation of the earth & its spherical shape.
+They prevail over the lower latitudes of westerlies and are produced by the rotation of the earth and its spherical shape.

 It begins to flow from west to east around 30º latitude.

 In winters, it flows south of the Himalayas – over north India.
 It is the major cause of the western disturbance.